kedacore/keda-docs/content/docs/2.0/scalers/metrics-api.md

 ### Authentication Parameters

-Metrics Scaler API supported three types of authentication.
-API Key based authentication, basic authentication and TLS authentication.
+Metrics Scaler API supported three types of authentication - API Key based authentication, basic authentication and TLS authentication.

 You can use `TriggerAuthentication` CRD to configure the authentication by providing `authMode` along with other necessary parameters as mentioned:

 **API Key based authentication:**
-- `authMode`: It must be set to `apiKeyAuth` in case of Basic Authentication.
+- `authMode`: It must be set to `apiKey` in case of API key Authentication.
 - `apiKey`: API Key needed for authentication.
 - `method`: This specifies the possible methods API Key based authentication supports.
 Possible values are `header` and `query`. `header` is the default method.
 - `keyParamName`: This is either header key or query param used for passing apikey.
 Default header is `X-API-KEY` and default query param is `api_key`.
 If your implementation has different key, please specify it here.

 **Basic authentication:**
-- `authMode`: It must be set to `basicAuth` in case of Basic Authentication.
+- `authMode`: It must be set to `basic` in case of Basic Authentication.
 - `username`: This is a required field.
 Provide the username to be used for basic authentication.
 - `password`: Provide the password to be used for authentication.
 For convenience, this has been marked optional, because many application implements basic auth with a username as apikey and password as empty.

 **TLS authentication:**
-- `authMode`: It must be set to `tlsAuth` in case of TLS Authentication.
+- `authMode`: It must be set to `tls` in case of TLS Authentication.
 - `ca`: Certificate authority file for TLS client authentication.
 This is a required field.
 - `cert`: Certificate for client authentication.
 This is a required field.
 - `key`: Key for client authentication.
 Optional.
 This is a required field.